VACUMM FORMED TRAYS

 - Conductive ABS(heavy gauge)

-Used for long term ESD Trays.
+- They are used for long-term ESD Trays.
 Storage and Handling trays.
 Expensive compared to conductive HIPS(above) or compared to standard PETG.
 This material has a blueish tint.

 Common Materials For Shipping | Reusable Trays (Non ESD)